WilliamBergamin/bolt-python/docs/_future/listening_responding_functions.md

 <div class="secondary-content">

 The `function()` method returns a `SlackFunction` decorator object.
-This object can be used by your app to set up listeners for interactive behaviors such as [actions](/bolt-python/concepts#action-respond) and [views](/bolt-python/concepts#view_submissions).
-These interactive behaviors will be scoped to your function.
+This object can be used by your app to set up interactive listeners such as [actions](/bolt-python/concepts#action-respond) and [views](/bolt-python/concepts#view_submissions).
+These listener listen to events created during the handling of your `function` event.
+Additionally they will only be called when a user interacts with a block element that has the following attributes:

+* It was created during the handling of a `function` event
+* The `action_id` matches the interactive listeners `action_id`

 These listeners behave similarly to the ones assigned directly to your app. the notable difference is that `complete()` must be called once your function is completed.